axelvaldez/radical-companies/_posts/transcendence/2023-06-16-surviving-is-not-living.markdown

  <p>I was surviving, not living.
 But now I can recognize the fears that hold me back, in survival mode.
 I can go around them, lovinglly, and go on with my life, guided my me, not my fears.</p>

 <h1>&nbsp;</h1>
  <p>I am still afraid of living, but I am living my life.
-The more I do it, the easier it get.
+The more I do it, the easier it gets.
 I am not afraid of dying, so I am not afraid of living.</p>

 <h1>&nbsp;</h1>
  <p>Nobody knows how to live my life better than myself.
 Nobody, besides me, knows what&rsquo;s best for me.</p>